processing/art-plus-code/_curriculum/04-03-Assessment.md

 - Logics of Input and Output
     - Can the student explain how to set up a variable; and what is being “stored” inside the variable?
-    - Can the student properly interpret the differences between an variables they make and special variables from p5.js?
+    - Can the student properly interpret the differences between a variable they make and special variables from p5.js?
 - Console Log and Debugging
     - Can the student be self-motivated to try and debug their code using variables inside the console.log() function?
 - Data in the arts